thebaldgeek/thebaldgeek.github.io/Iridium.md

 Slowly move the gain up.
 Look at both the noise floor and the peaks of the signals.
 As you move the gain all the way to max you will see the noise floor just keep rising, but the signal peaks will at some point stop getting higher.
 They will just get crushed between the rising noise floor and their max height will just remain the same.
 This is where the peak hold is helpful with Iridium, so you can see what the peak of the bursts are.
 Move the gain up and down very slowly, one click at a time till you have the tallest hight on the signals and lowest noise floor.
 Make a note of that number.
-You don't want to crush your signal, you want to ensure your SNR, signal to noise ratio is a high as possible.
+You don't want to crush your signal, you want to ensure your SNR, signal to noise ratio, is a high as possible.
 Tall peeks, low noise floor.
 Big gap between the peak and the static is what you looking to get dialed.

 ## Decoding Iridium ACARS.
 For now you are going to open a few terminals, we are working on an script to run it and keep it running (it does crash now and then), but for now, this is the best way to get going.....